tranhuongk/getx_pattern_autogenerate/bin/README.md

 ## Use

-Go to the directory of flutter project and install getx with command:
+Go to the directory of flutter project and install getx pattern with command:
 ```
 getx install
 ```